-About the Publick Occurrences Competition
+About the Publick Occurrences Award

 The award was established in 1990 to recognize individual and team merit at New England newspapers to mark the 300th anniversary of the founding of Publick Occurrences, the first newspaper published in America.
 Four days after it appeared in Boston in 1690, Publick Occurrences was suppressed by the royal governor.

-Editors should view this entry as their “very best work of the year” (June 1, 2023 – May 31, 2024).
+Editors should view this entry as their “very best work of the year” during the contest period (2025, June 1, 2024 – May 31, 2025).

 Entry fee $125